Many consider Ardmore a hidden gem, an unexplored city in Oklahoma.

 The museum is also home to several exhibits, including agricultural tools, early transportation, technology as well as the military records of the town.

-The museum has been established with the aim to collect, preserve as well as interpret the region’s social, economic and cultural history.
+The museum was established to collect, preserve and interpret the region’s social, economic, and cultural history.

 It is also amongst the few places in the city where you can enjoy dining along with live music.